Logo for Northwestern Medicine with Northwestern stacked on top of Medicine

 Apply Now

 Northwestern opens the doors for residents to have access to unique clinical experiences providing care to culturally diverse populations using cutting-edge technologies and resources.
-Northwestern is a member of the McGaw Medical Center which partners with Ann and Robert Lurie’s Children Hospital and Cook County Hospitals.
 Residents will have the chance to gain advanced experience in general dentistry, pediatric dentistry, oral surgery, and complex case management.
 Upon completion of the program, residents can walk away feeling confident taking their next step in any direction for their careers.
+Through this program, resident will work closely with other Chicago area hospitals, Cook County and Jesse Brown VA Hospital, to experience various patient populations and medical complexities.
+These rotations will broaden experiences by providing residents opportunities to work at community hospitals and federal facilities, each with differing policies and treatment policies that can broaden access.
+These hospitals and rotations will provide experiences in oral surgery, restorative dentistry, and general dentistry.

 At Northwestern, resident education is shaped not just by what happens in the clinic, but by the surrounding city.
 Chicago’s diversity, innovation, and commitment to healthcare access make it the ideal place to launch a meaningful and impactful dental career.